 Policies covering incident response plans, backup data retention and audit recording/retrieval have been reviewed and updated.

-In the highly unlikely event of a data breach, our Security Incident Policy includes specific procedures and escalation processes for appropriate communications and reporting to the applicable regulatory bodies within FCA regulated timeframes.
+In the highly unlikely event of a data breach, our Information Security Policy includes specific procedures and escalation processes for appropriate communications and reporting to the applicable regulatory bodies within FCA regulated timeframes.

 Appendix 1 - Technical and Organisation Measures, provides further detail about the required security measures taken as well as brief descriptions and examples of the specific measures implemented across our systems and processes.